Papers of Sir Charles Lyell

 Arrangement

-The first tranche is arranged as ten series in the collection (aka Lyell 1-10).
+The first tranche is arranged as ten series in the collection (aka Lyell 1-10), and have the reference Coll-203/1-10.

 Custodial History

 The Charles Lyell Collection is the sum of multiple accruals which have coalesced at the University of Edinburgh over a span of almost 100 years.
 The first of these accruals was a collection of geological specimens, minerals and shells, alongwith what was described at the time as 'The Papers of Sir Charles Lyell', presented in 1927 to the Grant Institute of Geology by Lady Lyell of Kinnordy (see University Court minutes, 14 Nov 1927).The paper records were transferred from the Grant Institute of Geology, to the University Library in 1960 and 1975.
 The Specimens remained with the Grant Institute, in the Cockburn Geological Museum.
 Other papers and Lyell's notebooks remained in the custody of the Lyell family at Kinnordy.
 Thanks to the dedicated support of leading institutions, groups and individuals, the University of Edinburgh led a successful campaign in 2019 to acquire Lyell's 294 notebooks.
 In 2020, the remaining papers of Sir Charles Lyell were allocated to the University of Edinburgh under the UK Government's 'Acceptance in Lieu of Inheritance Tax' scheme.
-Additionally, smaller groups of records from the original 1927 deposit, that had found their way into academic offices and stores, have been identified, and have been passed from the School of GeoSciences to the Library.
+Smaller groups of records from the original 1927 deposit, that had found their way into academic offices and stores, have also been identified, and have been passed from the School of GeoSciences to the Library.
+In addition, the University has purchased Lyell related records - these are catalogued separately.

 Immediate Source of Acquisition